sofan-laurentiu-mihai/sofan-laurentiu-mihai/README.md

 </p>

 # Who am I? ❔
 Welcome to my Github profile!
 I am Sofan Laurentiu-Mihai, and I am currently in my third year at Technical University of Cluj-Napoca.
 I am a very determined individual, who has a passion for coding and hardware.
-Focused, enthusiastic and impatient to discover.
-I aim to expand my knownledge and grow into a well-rounded engineer.
+Focused, enthusiastic and impatient to discover, I aim to expand my knownledge and grow into a well-rounded engineer.
 # My mission ♟️
 * **Engineering focus:** Diving deeper into full-stack systems and the core principles of software engineering.
 * **Algorithm thinking:** Deepening my knownledge of data structures, complex algorithms and control logic.